Title 2A

 *Reviser's note: "Section 1 of this ordinance expires December 31, 2027."
 (Ord.
 19399 § 2, 2022).

-A. As required by Section 6.B. of Attachment A to Ordinance 18722, the Veterans, Seniors and Human Services Levy Governance Plan, the King County veterans advisory board is created.
+A. As required by chapter 73.08 RCW,, the King County veterans’ advisory board is created.

-2. Advise the department of community and human services, or its successor, on the administration of the King County veterans program.
-For the purposes of this subsection E.2., "King County veterans program" means King County's chapter 73.08 RCW-required veterans assistance program; and
+3. Advise the department of community and human services, or its successor, on the administration of the King County veterans’ program.
+For the purposes of this subsection D.3., "King County veterans’ program" means King County's chapter 73.08 RCW-required veterans assistance program; and

 A. The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

-2. "Military servicemember" means a person who is serving as either an active duty or a reservist member of the U.S. Army, Navy, Marines, Air Force or Coast Guard, or in the National Guard;
+2. "Military servicemember" means a person who is serving as either an active duty, national guard member or a reservist member of the United States armed forces;

-5. "Veteran" means a person who has served as either an active duty or a reservist member of the U.S. Army, Navy, Marines, Air Force or Coast Guard, or in the National Guard.
+9. "Veteran" means a person who has served as either an active duty, national guard member or a reservist member of the United States armed forces.

-6. "Veterans, seniors and human services levy" means the levy approved in accordance with Ordinance 18555.
+10. "Veterans, seniors, and human services levy" means the levies approved in 2017 and 2023 in accordance with Ordinance 18555, Ordinance 19604, and any successive levies, unless otherwise required by ordinance.

 C.1.
 The board shall consist of thirty members.
 The executive shall appoint the members of the board in accordance with this section and subject to confirmation by the council in accordance with K.C.C.
 2.28.002.
 Members shall be appointed to three year terms, except as provided in subsection C.4. of this section.
 Elected officials are ineligible for board membership while they hold office.
 All board members shall reside in King County.
 The board shall be constituted in a committee format, with three ten-member committees:

-c. the vulnerable populations committee, which shall be comprised of individuals who are members of a vulnerable population or other community members with relevant expertise or experience serving vulnerable populations.
-A potential vulnerable populations committee member's contribution to the committee's representativeness of the diversity of vulnerable populations in King County shall be considered in selecting a potential vulnerable populations committee member for nomination or appointment.
+c. the resilient communities committee, which shall be comprised of individuals who are members of a resilient communities or other community members with relevant expertise or experience serving resilient communities.
+A potential resilient communities committee member's contribution to the committee's representativeness of the diversity of resilient communities in King County shall be considered in selecting a potential resilient communities committee member for nomination or appointment.

 2.a.
 The King County council shall nominate to the executive for appointment to the board eighteen eligible persons.
-Six of the persons shall be nominated to serve on the veterans committee, six of the persons shall be nominated to serve on the seniors committee and six of the persons shall be nominated to serve on the vulnerable populations committee.
-Of the persons nominated by the council, each councilmember shall nominate for appointment two persons who reside in the member's council district.
-Nominations by the council for appointment to serve on the initial board shall include: a resident from each of council districts one, two, three, seven, eight and nine to serve on the initial veterans committee; a resident from each of council districts three, four, five, six, seven and eight to serve on the initial seniors committee; and a resident from each of council districts one, two, four, five, six and nine to serve on the initial vulnerable populations committee.
+Six of the persons shall be nominated to serve on the veterans committee, six of the persons shall be nominated to serve on the seniors committee, and six of the persons shall be nominated to serve on the resilient communities committee.
+Of the persons nominated by the council, each councilmember shall nominate for appointment two persons.
+Nominations by the council for appointment to serve on the initial board shall include: a nominee from each of council districts one, two, three, seven, eight and nine to serve on the initial veterans committee; a nominee from each of council districts three, four, five, six, seven, and eight to serve on the initial seniors committee; and a nominee from each of council districts one, two, four, five, six, and nine to serve on the initial resilient communities committee.
 When at least one council-nominated position on all of the board's committees becomes available, meaning the incumbent has served two terms on the board, is not nominated by council to serve an additional term on the board or declines nomination by council to serve an additional term on the board, the council may pass a motion to direct council district rotation for the council nominations for appointment to the available positions on the board's committees;

 b.
-The city of Seattle shall nominate to the executive for appointment to the board three eligible persons, one to serve on the veterans committee, one to serve on the seniors committee and one to serve on the vulnerable populations committee;
+The city of Seattle shall nominate to the executive for appointment to the board three eligible persons, one to serve on the veterans committee, one to serve on the seniors committee, and one to serve on the resilient communities committee;

 c.
-The Sound Cities Association, or its successor, shall nominate to the executive for appointment to the board three eligible persons, one to serve on the veterans committee, one to serve on the seniors committee and one to serve on the vulnerable populations committee; and
+The Sound Cities Association, or its successor, shall nominate to the executive for appointment to the board three eligible persons, one to serve on the veterans committee, one to serve on the seniors committee, and one to serve on the resilient communities committee; and

 d.
 The Seattle-King County Advisory Council for Aging and Disability Services, or its successor, shall nominate to the executive for appointment to the board two eligible persons to serve on the seniors committee.